Skip to main content

 Train to Busan grossed nearly a hundred million dollars worldwide on a budget of less than ten million.
 Very respectable, especially for a non-English film, so naturally there’s been incentive to franchise the property.

 Train to Busan was followed by a sequel in 2020, simply called Peninsula.
 Despite taking place in the same universe, the characters from “Busan” are not even mentioned.
-In that fashion, the characters we do meet in this film are nowhere near as engaging as the heroes in Busan.
+Fitting, I suppose, seeing how the characters in this film are nowhere near as engaging as the heroes in Busan.
 When I can bring myself to try remembering what even happens in this sequel, I mostly remember the lame plot contrivances.
-The survivors in this hellscape, for example, host these zombie gladiator games wherein the losers are all inevitably turned into zombies themselves, and no one seems to recognize this for the containment issue that it is.
+The survivors in this hellscape, for example, host these zombie gladiator games wherein the losers are all inevitably turned into zombies themselves, and not one person recognizes this for the containment issue that it is.

 New Line Cinema also is currently in the process of producing an English remake, Last Train to New York, and we’ll see what happens there.
 I don’t love the idea of Hollywood having to make a whole new version of a film just so American audiences don’t have to watch a film with subtitles (but I won’t deny that I actually prefer The Ring to the original Japanese Ringu, so I can’t say my hands are clean either).
 The universe is still trying to decide what to do with Train to Busan’s success, and while the efforts to franchise the thing have been predictably messy, I think we can take comfort in what we’ve got.

-The world has long used zombie lore and iconography to explore what it means to live in a world where the masses can suddenly lose their humanity and individuality under the shadow of social turmoil.
+The world has long used zombie lore and iconography to explore what it means to live in a world where the masses can suddenly lose their humanity and individuality.
 Again, it's peculiar that as the United States has in recent years confronted the monsters in its own systems, it hasn't really seen an upturn in zombie media.
-Then again, given its embrace of Train to Busan, maybe it's not so mysterious after all.

 --The Professor